 LAB MEDIA: Figure 2G.

-The immunofluorescence analysis of retinal sections showed that [1] a 1:10 (one to ten) dilution of AAV8-Rhodopsin-GFP produced strong and consistent photoreceptor expression [2], while a 1:100 (one to hundred) dilution resulted in visibly reduced signal [3].
+AAV titer optimization using immunofluorescence analysis of retinal sections allows for the selection of viral titer that achieves the transduction of approximately 90 percent of target cells.
+For example, in this case [1], a 1:10 (one to ten) dilution of AAV8-Rhodopsin-GFP viral stock produced transgene expression in almost all photoreceptors[2].
+By contrast, a 1:100 (one to hundred) dilution resulted in an insufficient transduction rate [3].

 LAB MEDIA: Figure 3.